Kia Sportage review

 Costs, insurance groups, MPG and CO2

-The starting price for the Kia Sportage undercuts the Ford Kuga, Honda ZR-V, Hyundai Tucson, Mazda CX-5 and Renault Austral.
-Meanwhile, it's similarly priced to the Nissan Qashqai, Seat Ateca and Skoda Karoq.
+The Kia Sportage MHEV's price undercuts the Ford Kuga, the Honda ZR-V, the Hyundai Tucson, the Mazda CX-5 and the Renault Austral.
+Meanwhile, it's similarly priced to the Nissan Qashqai, the Seat Ateca and the Skoda Karoq.

-If you're looking for the lowest possible company car tax rate, the PHEV is your best choice of Sportage.
-With its CO2 output of 25g/km and 43 mile electric-only range, the PHEV sits in the lowest benefit-in-kind (BIK) tax band out of all the versions of the Sportage.
+If you're looking for a company car and want the lowest possible BIK tax rating, you'll be better off with an electric SUV, but in the Sportage range the PHEV is the cheapest option.
 As with other plug-in hybrids, you’ll need to keep the 13.8kWh battery charged up as often as possible to maximise fuel economy.

-The 1.6 T-GDi 230 HEV is pretty frugal, clocking up to 51.4mpg in official testing, dipping to 45.6 with the four-wheel-drive (AWD) version.
+The HEV is pretty frugal, achieving 44.6mpg on our real-world fuel economy test, which is almost identical to the Tucson Hybrid’s 44.4mpg figure achieved on the same day.
 The MHEV, meanwhile, is a bit thirstier, but close to 40mpg is easily achievable if the trip computer is to be believed.

 Equipment, options and extras